aaditya-jalan/Zcoder/README.md

 ### Collaborative Learning

-- **Study Groups:** Users can join or create study groups based on specific topics or programming languages.
+- **Study Groups:** Users can join  study groups based on specific topics or programming languages.
 - **Learning Resources:** A collection of tutorials, articles, and videos(links) shared by the community.

 ### Chat